uabrc/uabrc.github.io/docs/data_management/storage.md

 # Storage

 Research Computing offers several data storage options to meet individual or shared needs of UAB researchers, depending on their requirement and use-cases.
-The types of storage available, procedures for requesting access, responsibilities, and usage guidelines are detailed in the following sections.
+The types of <section:storage> available, procedures for requesting access, responsibilities, and usage guidelines are detailed in the following sections.

 ## What Type of Storage Do I Need?